 While medications significantly reduce symptoms in the first few years of the illness, eventually many people with PD notice that controlling symptoms becomes more difficult and requires more medication.
 People caring for someone at this stage of the disease may notice the following:

-- Inconsistent response to medication: Changes in the ability to move, often related to medication timing; also called “on-off” fluctuations., or Changes in the ability to move, often related to medication timing.
-Also called motor fluctuations., are changes in the ability to move, often related to when medications kick in or start to wear off.
+- Inconsistent response to medication: Motor fluctuations, or “on-off” fluctuations, are changes in the ability to move, often related to when medications kick in or start to wear off.
 Fatigue can also be an issue.
 This makes it hard to plan activities, as you cannot predict physical capabilities.
 Caregiver flexibility is important.
 Try these tips for scheduling in the face of fatigue.

 - Mood and cognition changes: Changes to how the person feels, thinks and reasons can be more frustrating than the motor symptoms of the disease (how the person moves), for both you and the person with PD.